WeblateOrg/weblate/docs/admin/upgrade.rst

 .. note::

-    Always back up the full database before upgrading so that you can revert your changes in case the upgrade fails, see :doc:`backup`.
+    Always back up the full database before upgrading so that you can revert your changes if the upgrade fails, see :doc:`backup`.

 #.
-Stop the WSGI and Celery processes.
-The upgrade can make incompatible changes
+Stop the WSGI and Celery processes to avoid old processes running while upgrading.
-   in the database, so it is safer to avoid old processes running while upgrading.
+   Otherwise incompatible changes in the database might occur.

 #.
 Upgrade the Weblate source code.